microsoft/code-with-engineering-playbook/source-control/pull-request-templates/github/github-feature-pr-template.md

 - [ ] All new and existing tests passed.
 - [ ] My code follows the code style of this project.
 - [ ] I ran lint checks locally prior to submission.
-- [ ] Have you checked to ensure there aren't other open Pull Requests for the same update/change?
+- [ ] I have checked to ensure there aren't other open Pull Requests for the same update/change.

 ## Description